Nepal Travel Guide Part Four : Annapurna Circuit Trekking

-The next three days will be the most difficult days of your trek as you will ascent of nearly 2,000 meters to Thorong Pass — the highest point of your trek.
+The next three days will be the most difficult days of your trek as you ascend nearly 2,000 meters to Thorong Pass — the highest point of your trek.
 Beyond Manang, the trail leaves the Marshyangdi Valley and continues along the bank of its tributary Jarsang Khola.
 As you gain altitude, the vegetation becomes shorter and sparser as you reach Yak Kharka.
-The Trail offers fantastic views of Annapurna II, III, and IV, TIlicho Peak, and Gangapurna Peak.
+The Trail offers fantastic views of Annapurna II, III, IV, TIlicho Peak, and Gangapurna Peak.
 You can quickly get Letdar, but it will not be wise to press further.
 It’s free time for independent activities after lunch at Yak Kharka.

 Day 9: Trek to Thorong Phedi/High Camp (4540m/4880m)

 On this day, you will trek to Thorang Phedi or High Camp.
 It will take around 3-4 hours to reach Thorong Phedi or the base of Thorong Pass, depending on your body and weather conditions.
 If the trail is snowy, it could take much longer.
 Walk slowly and steadily, following your guide.
 Across the river on the other side of the course, you can see herds of blue sheep and Yaks grazing.
 There are few tea houses in Thorong Phedi.
-If you are not tired and willing to go further, you can trek to the High Camp as it will make the next day’s walk easier.
+If you are not tired and willing to go further, you can trek to the High Camp, as it will make the next day’s walk easier.
 It’s your call.

 Day 10: Trek to Muktinath (3800m) after crossing Thorong Pass (5416m)